Ng On-yee: 2018: Earns top ranking and retains World Championship

 On reaching the quarter-finals of the WLBSA British Open in Stourbridge, England, in February 2018, Ng became the first Asian player to top the women's rankings.
 She progressed to the semi-finals, where she lost 2–4 to Nutcharut Wongharuthai.

 Ng successfully defended her world championship title, without conceding a frame, at the 2018 tournament held at St. Paul's Bay, Malta.
 She had started with low expectations for her performance at the event because she felt unwell and under pressure, and was suffering from loss of form.
 Ng emerged from the qualifying stage with 3–0 wins over Judy Dangerfield, Katarzyna Bialik, and Ronda Sheldreck, and was seeded into the quarter-finals, where she defeated Wendy Jans 4–0.
 She then defeated Rebecca Kenna 4–0 in her semi-final, winning a place in the final with Maria Catalano, who had defeated Reanne Evans 4–3 in the other semi-final.
 Ng won 5–0 to gain her third world title.

 Ng was runner-up in the World Women's 10-Red Championship and the World Women's Six-red Championship, which were both held in Leeds, England, in April 2018.
 Ng lost in the final of both tournaments to Reanne Evans.
-She then entered Q School in May 2018 in an attempt to win a place on the professional snooker tour.
+She then entered 2018 Q School in an attempt to win a place on the professional snooker tour.
 Ng took the 2018 LITEtask UK Women's Championship title in September, defeating Suzie Opacic 3–2, Ploychompoo Laokiatphong 3–0, and Jaique Ip 4–0.
 In the final, she defeated Rebecca Kenna 4–1 after losing the first frame.

 At the Australian Open, Ng scored a 139 break in the third frame of her semi-final against Nutcharut Wongharuthai; her then-highest break in competition.
 Having won all of her five qualifying matches 4–0 against Australian opponents, Ng defeated another Australian, Judy Dangerfield, 3–0 in the last 16, Pui Ying Mini Chu 4–0 in the quarter-finals, and Wongharuthai 4–2 in the semi-finals.
 Ng won the final, defeating Katrina Wan 4–2.

 At the IBSF Six-red Women's Snooker Championship in Marsa Alam, Ng was the only player in the women's qualifying groups who did not lose a frame.
 In the knockout phase, she defeated Thai players Siripaporn Nuanthakhamjan 4–2 and Nutcharat Wongharuthai 4–1, before losing the final to another Thai player, Waratthanun Sukritthanes, 2–4.